Dr. Kenneth Benjamin Hughes, MD

 Dr. Kenneth Benjamin Hughes Delivers Expert Plastic Surgery Results

 Dr. Kenneth Hughes, Los Angeles plastic surgeon, is an expert at a vast array of cosmetic and reconstructive plastic surgery procedures.
 Dr. Hughes has spent countless hours creating and editing hundreds of cosmetic and reconstructive videos to display on youtube to help educate and inform patients.
-A sample video below highlights one of the many complicated plastic and reconstructive surgeries that Dr. Kenneth Hughes performs.
+A sample video below highlights one of the many complicated plastic and reconstructive surgeries including silicone injection removal surgeries and reconstruction with Brazilian buttlift or BBL or butt implants.

 Why You Want a Board-Certified Plastic Surgeon Like Dr. Kenneth Hughes But